-The Old Bridge - the only remaining route open to vehicles in the centre of the city - was disabled in a US-led coalition air strike at the end of December.
+The Old Bridge - the only remaining route open to vehicles in the centre of the city - was then disabled in a US-led coalition air strike at the end of December 2016.

-Stratfor images show how the bridges were damaged.
+Stratfor images showed how the bridges were damaged.

-A US air strike damaged the al-Hurriya Bridge at the eastern end last October, but IS then set up a barrier on the western side, shown below.
+A US air strike damaged the al-Hurriya Bridge at the eastern end in October 2016, but IS then set up a barrier on the western side, shown below.

-In November 2016, a US air strike damaged the bridge, but more recently it was rendered impassable by further damage, shown below.
+In November 2016, a US air strike damaged the Fourth Bridge, but was later rendered impassable by further damage, shown below.

-The organisation says many of those who have fled Mosul and ended up in the camps have witnessed the deaths of relatives, friends and neighbours.
-Children are showing severe signs of trauma - such as excessive crying, mutism, bed-wetting and fear of leaving their parents.
+The UN says many of those who have fled Mosul have witnessed the deaths of relatives, friends and neighbours and are suffering from psychological trauma..